 - This term refers to the overall shape

-- the rocker refers to how flat a bodyboard is.
-Normally, the nose curve is going to keep the nose off the sea level, but the tail should be flat and the board shouldn't "rock" more than just a little bit.
+- The rocker refers to how flat a bodyboard is.
+Normally, the nose curve is going to keep the nose off the water, but the tail should be flat and the board shouldn't "rock" more than just a little bit.
 Too much rocker will decrease the speed.

 - Crescent Tail